Tenille Townes on leading CCMA Awards nominees

 In that sense, the CCMA Awards could be therapeutic for many country fans looking for a celebration that highlights the perseverance of the music genre.

-Townes is nominated this year for categories that include female artist, songwriter, entertainer of the year, and the fans' choice award.
+Townes is nominated this year in categories that include female artist, songwriter, entertainer of the year, and the fans' choice award.

 Other leading contenders Dean Brody and Brett Kissel picked up five nods each.
 Both will vie for album, male artist, entertainer of the year, and the fans' choice award.